ghaerr/elks/README.md

 Boot : can call start_kernel
 Kernel : modifying irq, timer
 driver : modifying bios FD read, console-headless, kbd-poll
-init : in progress
+init : can login with root
-command : not yet
+command : cat,clear,date,ed,ls,ps,pwd can be used

 ## How to build (for now)
 ./build.sh to make the environment.